February 05, 2019

 Dr. Sims was a physician who practiced in the middle part of the 1800s both in both the Southeastern and Northeastern part of the United States.
 He is best known for the development of a surgical technique to repair vaginal fistulas that resulted from complications that occurred during childbirth.
 He also invented a speculum used in gynecological care as well as the "exaggerated Sims position" that I have shared during childbirth education classes.
 (More on that later.)

 Marion Sims is a very controversial figure.
-He performed almost all of his research, experimentation and technique refinement on Black slaves who came from surrounding plantations around where he practiced.
+He performed almost all of his research, experimentation and technique refinement on Black enslaved women who came from surrounding plantations around where he practiced.
 These practice surgeries were done without anesthesia and the women who were operated on were not able to provide consent.
-(As slaves, the owners were in the position to provide the consent for them.)
+(As enslaved people, the owners were in the position to provide the consent for them.)
 Many of them were experimented on repeatedly in order to support Sims's experimentation and refinement of both procedures and equipment.

 There was a statue commemorating J. Marion Sims in Central Park, Manhattan, in New York state that was removed last April as the truth about Sims' practice was examined in light of human rights, ethics, and racism.
 The statue was viewed as a "symbol of hate" for all that it represented.
 The decision to remove the statue was unanimous amongst the New York City Public Design Commission.